danitso/docker-control/README.md

 ### general.tracking

-Whether to allow anonymous usage statistics to be sent to the Docker team.
+Whether to allow anonymous usage data to be sent to the Docker team.

 ### network.dns_forwarding